AzureCosmosDB/CosmosAIGraph/docs/understanding_the_code.md

 library you may wish to use to implement authorization and authentication with [Microsoft Entra (AAD)](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id).

-On a networking level, however, the **Azure Container App** will user use its' own, or an injected, Virtual network.
+On a networking level, however, the **Azure Container Apps** will user use its' own, or an injected, Virtual network.
 So the back-end microservices can be defined as "internal" and not receive external network requests.